 He is the creator of the music website CoffeeStain.com (1998-2004), a website dedicated to the Florida music scene.
 During that time he created the streaming radio show called CoffeeStain Radio.

 During my early career, I started playing bass in various garage bands.
-In 1992 I formed Peppermint Skydiver and the band went on to sign with a small indie label out of Michigan and entered the studio to record our first record titled “Paper Sunshine”.
+In 1992 I formed Peppermint Skydiver and the band went on to sign with a small indie label out of Michigan.
+We entered the studio to record our first record titled “Paper Sunshine”.
 Unfortunately the label went under before the record could be released and the band disbanded.
-In 2020 we finally gave the record it’s proper release and the record is now available on all digital platforms.
+In 2020 we finally gave “Paper Sunshine” it’s proper release and the record is now available on all digital platforms.